 Vaginal penetration: This is nice, but not necessary for everyone.
 Many women like to use Kegel weights, a dilator, a vaginal vibrator, or dildo to offer their vagina a feeling of fullness during stimulation.

 Clitoral stimulation: If you are unfamiliar with your clitoris, take some time before you attempt self-stimulation to learn its anatomy.
-You may be familiar with the glans, the little sensitive button that peeks out from under its hood when it's excited?
+(See this blog post for an illustration, if you like.)
+You may be familiar with the glans, the sensitive little button that peeks out from under its hood when it's excited.
 Behind it is the shaft, which also grows longer and harder when stimulated.
 Branching off of the shaft and running down behind your labia are the two crura, long leggy extensions of the clitoris which are quite sensitive and fill with blood as you get excited.
-As they become engorged, they encourage your labia to open like a flower.
-Lots of women like to position a hand mirror where they can watch this happen.
-We encourage this practice!
-The more we look at our genitals, the better we can care for them.

 Many women like to use their fingers to lightly stimulate the glans and shaft, and the their whole fingers in a peace-sign to stroke the length of their crura on either side of the glans.
-As we get older, we generally want and need more stimulation over longer periods, and so the use of a clitoral vibrator comes in handy here.
-Use the vibrator to directly stimulate the entire body of the clitoris and internal and external labia.
-You may want to investigate other sensitive areas with your vibrator.
-Many women like to stimulate the perineum, the inside of their thighs, their lower bellies, and their nipples, too.
+Many of us want and need more stimulation over longer periods, so a clitoral vibrator can be handy.
+Use the vibrator to stimulate the entire body of the clitoris and internal and external labia.
+You may want to investigate other sensitive areas with your vibrator, like your perineum, inside thighs, lower belly, and nipples.

-It's a good idea to aim for two sessions per week of self-stimulation.
-Try not to have a specific goal for your sessions.
-Yes, orgasms are very nice.
+It's a good idea to aim for two sessions each week.
+Try not to have a specific outcome in mind: Yes, orgasms are nice.
 We've never met anyone who didn't love them.
-But the goal of stimulation is taking care of yourself by exercising your sexual organs, feeling good, and feeling alive as a sexual being.
+But the goal of stimulation is to take care of yourself by exercising your sexual organs, feeling good, and feeling alive as a sexual being.
 Orgasms will come in their own time and way.

 Learn how your body's changes affect your sexuality.